mikrono/tModLoaderWiki_kr_ko/Licensing-information.md

 Trademarks identify and distinguish the source of the goods (and services) of one party from those of another party.

 # About tModLoader's license
 tML uses the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html) (GNU AGPLv3).
 The GNU Affero General Public License is based on the GNU GPL, but has an additional term to allow users who interact with the licensed software over a network to receive the source for that program.
-It general a license sets certain permissions, conditions and limitations for the licensee.
+In general a license sets certain permissions, conditions and limitations for the licensee.
 Most importantly our license permits: (includes the following, but not limited to)
 - Distribution of our software
 - Modification of our software

 These two permissions allow others to take our software, edit it and redistribute it elsewhere if they want so.
 This is important to us, as it will allow people to edit tML in any way they want be it for their own benefit or the improvement of our API for the general public.
+As an honorable mention, this allows the 64-bit edit of tML to be available to everyone, and free: [https://github.com/Dradonhunter11/tModLoader/tree/x64](https://github.com/Dradonhunter11/tModLoader/tree/x64)

 The license also sets a few important conditions: (includes the following, but not limited to)
 - Source code must be disclosed